3NZ1I/referral-_hlp/frontend/DOCUMENTATION.md

 > Tip: If you're using n8n, include a `MoveBodyIds` step or promote `formFields` from nested `raw.body` to top-level `raw.formFields` before sending the case to the API; the backend includes migration helper and promotion logic to allow for either shape.

+**Dev debugging tip:**

+- When running the frontend in development mode, the console logs a debug message when grouped roster fields are parsed.
+Look for a console entry like: `backfillFormFields: parsed roster slots` which shows the discovered slots and the parsed roster array length and objects (handy for diagnosing why a table is empty).

 ### 4. Search

 **Location:** `/search`